-✓ Check all external lights and the horn.
-Refer to the appropriate Sections of Chapter 12 for details if any of the circuits are found to be inoperative. ✓ Visually check all accessible wiring connectors, harnesses and retaining clips for security, and for signs of chafing or damage.
+✔ Check all external lights and the horn.
+Refer to the appropriate Sections of Chapter 12 for details if any of the circuits are

+✓ Visually check all accessible wiring connectors, harnesses and retaining clips for security, and for signs of chafing or damage.